R-Owino/obesity-level-estimation/README.md

 ## FLASK APPLICATION FOR OBESITY LEVEL ESTIMATION

-This is a simple application for deploying machine learning model for obesity level estimation using flask API.
+This is a simple application for deploying machine learning model for obesity level estimation using Flask RestAPI.

 ## PRE-REQUISITES

 - Scikit Learn
-- Pandas (for Machine Leraning Model)
+- Pandas
-- Flask (for API)
+- Flask

 Flask version == 2.1.2